ilyasergey/YSC2229/source/week-02-selection_sort.rst

 Termination of Selection Sort
 -----------------------------

-the algorithm terminates, as both loops in it, inner and outer are bounded and iterate over finite sub-arrays of a given array.
+The algorithm terminates, as both loops in it, inner and outer are bounded and iterate over finite sub-arrays of a given array.